tenzir/tenzir/web/docs/operators/metrics.md

 ### `tenzir.metrics.import`

-Contains a measurement of batch data that goes through the `import` operator, for each data batch.
+Contains a measurement the `import` operator, emitted once every second per schema.
+Note that internal events like metrics or diagnostics to not emit metrics themselves.

 |Field|Type|Description|
 |:-|:-|:-|